 Current city: San Francisco, CA

-Current job: CEO, Big Health
+Current job: CEO and Co-Founder, Big Health

 Past job: I took the scenic route to founding Big Health.
 I’ve worked in karaoke and advertising, set up a cookware business, and curated octogenarian art.

 Q. Favorite spot for a coffee meeting?
 Cafe de la Presse...a French cafe with the attractive quality of being right by our office.

 Q. Describe how a skill you learned in a previous job helped you in your current job.
 My time in advertising helped me appreciate the power of brand and communications - and, although unwelcome, taught me how to handle extreme stress.

 Q. Job advice in three words?
 Never give up